bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ### Mount (`mnt`)
 By using different mount namespaces for different processes we can ensure that they won't be able to access each other's files.

-To view the filesystems mounted on your system, you can use the `df` command.
+You can use `df` command to view the filesystems mounted on your system.

 ```bash
 $ df